May 2020 in review: iPhone 12 leaked, MacBook Pro 13-inch gets the new keyboard

 Apple Books reborn

-And in May, Apple had a very good go at having you write that book as an Apple Books title.
+Also in May, Apple had a very good go at having you write that novel you've been meaning to do, and to have you write it as an Apple Books title.
 The company launched a new promotion that's fine and even helpful, but turned out to be not much more than solid marketing with some tutorials.

 Back when they called them iBooks, Apple produced an app called iBooks Author, a tool for making e-books which promised a lot, and delivered much of it.
 If you opened the app from day 1 and then opened the May 2020 version, though, you would struggle to see a difference.